Fedstellar: A Platform for Decentralized Federated Learning: Related Work

-Lastly, the DFedSN framework comes forth as an innovative solution specifically adapted for different data types in social networks \citep{Chen:DFedSN:2023}.
-This framework adopts SDFL with a strategy of establishing data differences via affine transformation.
+Lastly, the DFedSN framework is an innovative solution adapted for different data types in social networks \citep{Chen:DFedSN:2023}.
+This framework adopts SDFL to establish data differences via affine transformation.
 It considers that all data users transmit as a unified image collection, fostering shared image classifications.
 This approach ensures that large data differences between users will not lead to performance problems during the federation.
+To address the challenges of communication efficiency, DFedSN adopts a balanced approach to minimize communication and computing costs, utilizing a decentralized approach where local computations are prioritized over frequent data exchanges \citep{Liu:balancing_compression_comms:2022}.
+Additionally, it incorporates an event-triggered method, enabling nodes to only transmit their local updates when significant changes in the model occur, which are determined by predefined thresholds \citep{Zehtabi:event_thresholds_comms:2022}.
 Tested on TensorFlow with two standard image datasets (MNIST and CIFAR-10) and implemented on three standard network architectures (AlexNet, Inception-Net, and Mini-ResNet) and a fully connected topology, DFedSN obtained results close to 95\% accuracy in the federated models, even with large differences in the distribution of user data.

 In conclusion, while the solutions discussed herein contribute significantly to FL, they also present noteworthy limitations.
 These range from a lack of modular architecture and inadequate support for asynchronous message exchange during federation to limited customization and flexibility, such as a lack of support for different aggregation algorithms, models, datasets, or network topologies.
-Additionally, many of these DFL solutions are not open source, limiting their accessibility and adaptability.
+Many of these DFL solutions are not open source, limiting their accessibility and adaptability.
 Furthermore, several solutions are restricted in scope to specific applications or fail to perform deployments on physical devices.
 Another significant limitation lies in the inability of many solutions to monitor real-time metrics, such as network traffic, which is crucial in decentralized scenarios.
-While these solutions have undoubtedly advanced the field, there is still a need for novel platforms covering these important limitations.
+While these solutions have undoubtedly advanced the field, novel platforms are still needed to cover these important limitations.